-ARTICLE 25 UFF INSURANCE DEDUCTION
+UFF INSURANCE DEDUCTION

 The University agrees to provide one payroll deduction per employee per pay period for the UFF voluntary economic services programs.
-It is understood that all such programs and deductions will meet requirements of State and University rules and regulations.
+It is understood that allAll such programs and deductions willshall meet requirements of State and University rules and regulations.
 The UFF shall provide the University with a written report by July 31 of each year regarding any program requiring payroll deduction.
 This report shall include the name of the common remitter company, a list of the provider companies that are to receive remittances, the appropriate contact people for the common remitter and associated provider companies, and addresses and phone numbers.

-ARTICLE 26 PAYROLL DEDUCTION
+PAYROLL DEDUCTION

-26.1 Policy.
-Pursuant to the provisions of Section 447.303, Florida Statutes, 2006, the Board and the UFF hereby agree to the following procedure for the deduction and remittance of the UFF membership dues and other UFF deductions.
+26.1 UFF Dues Deduction Policy.
+Pursuant to the provisions of Section 447.303, Florida Statutes, 2006, the The Board and the UFF hereby agree to the following procedure provide for the deduction and remittance of the UFF membership dues and other UFF deductions, pursuant to the provisions of Florida Statutes Section 447.303.

-26.2 Deductions.
+26.2-Deductions.

-(a) As long as the UFF is the certified bargaining agent for employees at the University, the Board shall deduct, biweekly and without unreasonable interruption (provided the employee has funds available), the UFF membership dues in an amount established by the UFF and certified in writing by the UFF President to the Board, and to make other UFF deductions in an amount authorized by an employee, from the pay of those employees in the bargaining unit who individually and voluntarily make such request on a written authorization form as contained in Appendix "B" to this Agreement.

-(b) Deductions shall be made biweekly, and without unreasonable interruption (provided the employee has funds available), beginning with the first full-pay period commencing at least seven (7) days following receipt of authorization by the university.

-(c) The UFF shall give written notice to the Board of any changes in its dues at least forty-five (45) days prior to the effective date of any such changes.
+- (a) As long as the UFF is the certified bargaining agent for employees at the University, the Board shall deduct, biweekly and without unreasonable interruption (provided the employee has funds available), the UFF membership dues in an amount established by the UFF and certified in writing by the UFF President to the Board, and to make other UFF deductions in an amount authorized by an employee, from the pay of those employees in the bargaining unit who individually and voluntarily make such request on a written authorization form as contained in Appendix "B" to this Agreement. - (b) Deductions shall be made biweekly, and without unreasonable interruption (provided the employee has funds available), beginning with the first full-pay period commencing at least seven (7) days following receipt of authorization by the university. - (c) The UFF shall give written notice to the Board of any changes in its dues at least forty-five (45) days prior to the effective date of any such changes.